Toy Example - Tabularized GiGL#

 Setting up Configs#

-The first thing we will need to do is create the resource and task configs.
+The first thing we need to do is create the resource and task configs.

 Resource Config: Details the resource allocation and environmental settings across all GiGL components.
 This encompasses shared resources for all components, as well as component-specific settings.
 See Resource Config Guide.
-For this task we provide a resource resource_config.yaml.
-Although, the provided default values in
+For this task, we provide a resource resource_config.yaml.
+The provided default values in

 shared_resource_config.common_compute_config

-are for resources you will not have access to unless you are a core contributor.Intructions to configure the resource config to work: If you have not already, please follow the Quick Start Guide to setup your cloud environment and setup a default test resource config.
+will need to be changed.Instructions to configure the resource config to work: If you have not already, please follow the Quick Start Guide to set up your cloud environment and create a default test resource config.
 You can then copy the relevant

 shared_resource_config.common_compute_config